-If the Printer has been printing a lot (a lot could be either a year, or it could be 1000 printing hours, depending on what comes first) when this happens, it could be that the Printer just needs regular maintenance.
-See chapter 4.6 "Magnet rack, cleaning", and chapter 4.19 "Maintenance".
+If the Printer has been printing a lot (it could be after a year, or after 1000 printing hours, depending on what comes first) errors in the characters could occur.
+If this happens, it could just be that the Printer needs regular maintenance.
+See chapter 4.6 "Magnet rack, cleaning", and chapter 4.18 "Maintenance".